In this guide, we will explore the forwardlist::emplacefront method in C++ along with its syntax and illustrations.

 forward_list::emplace_front()

-The function above is used for putting a new element into the forward-looking list container, adding the new element to the starting point of the forward list.
+The function mentioned is utilized for inserting a fresh element into the forward-looking list container, appending the new element at the beginning of the forward list.

 forwardlistname.emplace_front(value)

-Result: The argument is appended at the start of the forward list.
+Result: The parameter is added to the beginning of the linked list.

 Examples: